CesiumGS/3d-tiles/specification/Metadata/README.md

 Individual components in an array cannot be marked as optional; only the array property itself can be marked as optional.

-For array types, `noData` is an array-typed value indicating that the entire array represents a missing value.
+For `ARRAY`, `VECN`, and `MATN` types, `noData` is an array-typed value indicating that the entire array represents a missing value.
 For example, `[-1, -1, -1]` might be used as a `noData` value for a `VEC3` property.
 When an array-typed property is required or includes a `noData` value, this has no effect on the interpretation of individual array elements.
 When variable-length arrays are required, an empty array is still valid.

+For `ENUM` component types, a `noData` value should contain the name of the enum value as a string, rather than its integer value.

 > **Example:** In the example below, a "tree" class is defined with `noData` indicating a specific enum value to be interpreted as missing data.
 >